Hellhound: Cŵn Annwn

 In Welsh mythology and folklore, Cŵn Annwn (/ˌkuːn ˈænʊn/; "hounds of Annwn") were the spectral hounds of Annwn, the otherworld of Welsh myth.
 They were associated with a form of the Wild Hunt, presided over by Gwynn ap Nudd (rather than Arawn, king of Annwn in the First Branch of the Mabinogi).
 Christians came to dub these mythical creatures "The Hounds of Hell" or "Dogs of Hell" and theorized Satan owned them.
 However, the Annwn of medieval Welsh tradition is an otherworldly paradise and not a hell or abode of dead souls.

 In Wales, they were associated with migrating geese, supposedly because their honking in the night is reminiscent of barking dogs.
 They are supposed to hunt on specific nights (the eves of St. John, St. Martin, Saint Michael the Archangel, All Saints, Christmas, New Year, Saint Agnes, Saint David, and Good Friday) or simply in the autumn and winter.
 Some say Arawn only hunts from Christmas to Twelfth Night.
 The Cŵn Annwn also came to be regarded as the escorts of souls on their journey to the Otherworld.
 The hounds are sometimes accompanied by a fearsome hag called Mallt-y-Nos, "Matilda of the Night".
 An alternative name in Welsh folklore is Cŵn Mamau, the "Hounds of the Mothers".

+European Demonology

+Marchosias appears as a fire-breathing canine with a serpent's tail, characteristics frequently associated with hellhounds.

+The Dictionnaire Infernal and The Lesser Key of Solomon are books on demonology written and compiled by multiple European occultists spanning from medieval to Renaissance periods.
+Several dog-like or wolf-like demons are described, consistently Marchosias, Glasya-Labolas and Naberius.
+Hounds of monstrous or infernal attributes may also appear as the steeds of demons (as described by Andras' entry) or as alternate forms taken by demons in (such as Aamon).